 Market share in the US

 Much of our market share gain comes from these small independents when we set up new stores or acquire them.
 Ours is a capital-intensive industry where size matters.
-Scale brings cost benefits and sophistication in areas like IT and other services, and this leads ultimately to further consolidation.
+Scale brings cost benefits and sophistication in areas like technology and other services, and this leads ultimately to further consolidation.
 The proportion of the market enjoyed by the larger players continues to increase and we have clearly been a major beneficiary of this trend.
 Whilst there will always be a place for strong local players, the market share enjoyed by the larger players is likely to continue to grow as the big get bigger.

 This market share analysis is based on the traditional definition of the rental market focused on construction.
-A significant market for us is facility maintenance, repair and operation characterised by square footage under roof.
-In the US there are 90bn square feet under roof and we believe this represents a potential rental market of $7-10bn, with minimal rental penetration at the moment.
+However, a significant market for us is facility maintenance, repair and operation characterised by square footage under roof.
+In the US there are 100bn square feet under roof and we believe this represents a potential rental market of $7-10bn, with minimal rental penetration at the moment.
 It is not a new market for us, but one with increasing opportunity as we demonstrate the benefits of rental through Availability, Reliability and Ease.
 One consequence of this is that we believe the size of the rental market is understated and hence our, and everyone else’s, market share is overstated.
 This only serves to increase the opportunities for growth.

 We are confident that as the market grows, our share will also increase.
-We have a good track record of success having more than doubled our market share since 2010.
+We have a good track record of success having tripled our market share since 2010.
 We continue to set ambitious targets for market share increasing our long-term market share target to 20%.
 The speed with which we increase our market share is in part a function of how quickly we can get new locations up and running.
 However, as noted above, our market share growth also comes from continuing to broaden both our end markets and the range of equipment we have available to rent in each location.

 The combination of our business model, the continued attractiveness of our markets and the long-term trend to rental, provides the perfect environment for us to achieve our goals.
 In addition, our market share gains accelerate as we make the most of our scale advantages.
 Being there for our customers and trusted to deliver, also brought us share during the pandemic.